NPilia/pyECGdeli/README.md

 # pyECGdeli - ECG delineation algorithms for python

 ECGdeli is originally a Matlab toolbox for filtering and processing single or multilead ECGs which was developed at the Institute of Biomedical Engineerin at Karlsruhe Institute for Technology.
 In this repository, I am presenting an implementation of the algorithms to python.
 I intended to use the same structure if possible, however, at some points, I tried to improve the MATLAB implementation.
-If you want to use the Code, please stick with th citation rules of ECGdeli as presented in this repository.
+If you want to use the Code, please stick with the citation rules of ECGdeli as presented in this repository.

 Code and details will be published here soon.